lxgr-linux/xfce4-sysinfo/README.md

 # xfce4-sysinfo

-This pice of software should improve the use of the xfce desktopenvoirement in Arch Linux (I may expand this to other distros).
+This piece of software should improve the use of the xfce desktopenvoirement in Arch Linux (I may expand this to other distros).

 # dependencies